 Despite the efforts that are being made by Uber and other companies to help improve the trucking industry overall, there is still room for improvement.
 Unfortunately, truck drivers are still falling asleep at the wheel despite the fact that ELD’s (electronic logging devices) are now required to be installed in commercial vehicles and others are carrying loads beyond the legal weight limitations reducing their chances of avoiding an accident.

-So, if you are the victim of a semi-truck accident that has left you suffering and out of work, contact an Alexandria, LA semi-truck accident lawyer at The Law Offices of Ross Downs.
+So, if you are the victim of a semi-truck accident that has left you suffering and out of work, contact an Alexandria, LA semi-truck accident lawyer at The Downs Law Firm.
 Our firm specializes in handling truck accident cases and would be more than happy to assess your incident and determine how much you may be entitled to collect as a result of the unfortunate accident you were involved in.
 Contact us for more information.

 517 North Washington Street